hikmatfarhat-ndu/hikmatfarhat-ndu.github.io/csc414/README.md

 1. Hardware vs software virt.
 1. Examples

-## Distributed file systems
+## Distributed shared memory and  file systems
+1. Wh  do we need it
-1. What is it and advantages
+1. share memory.
+How does it work
-1. How does it work
+1. file systems.
+How does it work
 1. Examples

 ## Real-time OS